franzbu/EnhancedSpaces.spoon/README.md

 ## Installation

-SpaceHammer requires [Hammerspoon](https://www.hammerspoon.org/), so if you have not installed it yet, go ahead with its installation.
+SpaceHammer requires [Hammerspoon](https://www.hammerspoon.org/), so if you have not been using it yet, go ahead with its installation.
 Besides installing Hammerspoon for SpaceHammer's sake, you might be further interested in Hammerspoon's virtually endless potential for adding taylor-made customizations to your macOS.

 To install SpaceHammer, after downloading and unzipping, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'SpaceHammer.spoon'.